-Looking for ways to fund your education?
-Check out the information below to explore your options and resources at UW and outside, and check back in for updates on upcoming information sessions and other timely news!
+Looking for ways to fund your education or research?
+Check out the information below to explore a number of options and resources available at UW and outside.
+Be sure to check back for regular updates on upcoming information sessions & other timely news!

 - Office of Merit Scholarships (by appointment) from 8 AM to 5 PM at 171 Mary Gates Hall (click here to request an appointment).